WHAT WE DO

 As the premier student organization for economics on campus, UEA prides itself on creating a place for students to engage with economics outside of the classroom.
-UEA hosts a large number of academic events and workshops each semester, including: professor luncheons with Berkeley's economics professors, student-led workshops focused on skills like excel and STATA, academic salons to debate and discuss current economic issues, and more.
+UEA hosts a large number of academic events and workshops each semester, including: professor luncheons with Berkeley's economics professors, student and alumni-led workshops focused on professional development, academic salons to discuss current economic issues, and more.

 UEA's committees are for those students who want to develop deeper ties with the economics community at Cal.
 The Professional Affairs, Academic Affairs, and UEA Consulting Committees each take on a cohort of 15-30 students a semester.
 They each meet once a week to discuss different topics and work on projects together.
 Applications to the committees open in the first few weeks of each semester.
 Learn more about each committee on their web pages.